rbejar/odpmkd/README.md

 ## TODO
 This is important (to me):
 - [ ] Text boxes have to be processed.
 This is especially important for slides with code snippets.
+- [ ] Hyperlinks have to be processed.

 These are not:
 - [ ] Slides with "big text" could be processed better (perhaps by using a bigger font, or using the text as the title).